-International students for any dual enrollment program must fulfill student visa requirements and make an advanced tuition deposit(see "Tuition Deposit-International Students" on our website under Student Services, Financial Aid, then Tuition and Fees).
-International Running Start students are required to take the TOEFL or similar English test for a foreign language exam.
-A minimum score that equates to 450 paper TOEFL/133 computer/45 Internet is required for admission.
+International students for any dual enrollment program must fulfill student visa requirements and make an advanced tuition deposit (see "Tuition Deposit-International Students" on our website under Student Services, Financial Aid, then Tuition and Fees).
+International Running Start students are required to take the TOEFL examination and earn a minimum score of 61 on the TOEFL iBT Test or achieve an IELTS score of 5.5 or greater.
 A personal interview may also be required.

-International Applicants -

-Center for Graduate Studies
+International Applicants - Center for Graduate Studies

 International applicants must possess both written and oral competence in the English language.
-The following criteria are used to determine English language competency:
+English proficiency is determined by the following criteria: